 Can you make London Broil using other pot roast recipes?

 I am obsessed with Mississippi roast and have only made London Broil this way.
-Deb makes another version that works also.
+Deb makes another version that also works.
 The KEY is long, low and slow (with liquid to braise).

 Do you have to use a speckled roaster?